What to Look For During a Home Inspection Before Moving

 Is the roof in good shape?

 Your roof protects your property as it keeps moisture from entering your home.
 When precipitation gets through your roof, it can rot through support beams, walls, and ceilings.
 It can also cause mold to grow inside your house.
 Water damage can cause extensive damage that’s expensive to repair.
 Ensuring your roof is in great shape will prevent structural damage and save you money in the long run.
 If the roof needs to be replaced, look for referrals to local roofing specialists and get quotes before closing on your new home.
+You can click here to learn how home remodeling professionals can help you through the process.
 You may be able to negotiate the cost of a new roof into your purchase price.

 Pay attention to the plumbing and electrical systems